coolwonny/Fundrise-Company-Report/README.md

 **What domain of the financial industry is the company in?**

-> Alternative Investment – Real Estate
+> Alternative Investment – Real Estate, Crowdfunding.

 **What have been the major trends and innovations of this domain over the last 5-10 years?**